voidbert/powermodes/README.md

 	pluginC = { varX = 50, varY = 100 } # inline table example
 ```

-As you can see, wach plugin can be configured in its own way.
+As you can see, each plugin can be configured in its own way.
 Here's the documentation for the
 first-party plugins:

 TODO